jfharris67/Group-4-Final-Project/README.md

 ## B.	ER Diagram and Database Setup
 *Create an ER diagram and setup database for your data (if applicable)

-1. John Harris created the ER diagrams using pgAdmin
+1. John Harris created the ER diagrams using Quick DBD
 2. John Harris setup the database using AWS

 ### ER Diagram below: